All Episodes

 Thanks for taking my call.

-Um, I thought Donald Trump did great last night, considering that he's never had a one-on-one debate like that before.
+I thought Donald Trump did great last night, considering that he's never had a one-on-one debate like that before.

 You know, he defended himself.

-Versus Hillary, who has a political lifetime of experience at this.
+Versus Hillary, who has a political lifetime of experience at this?

-Yeah, I mean, she is she's an actress, basically, you know.
+Yeah, I mean, she's an actress, basically.

 Well, no, that's the point of my 30-year note.